Pablo L. Sidar National Airport: History

 The first aircraft to land in Apatzingán did so on November 20, 1929, piloted by Pablo L. Sidar.
 To achieve this, Colonel Arturo Chávez led around fifty farmers from the region to build an improvised landing strip measuring 600 meters long and 40 meters wide.
-The landing strip was located on the current Bonifacio Moreno Neiborhood.
+The landing strip was located on the current Bonifacio Moreno neighbourhood.

 The region was gaining economic importance due to the high agricultural activity, so agricultural aviation was increasing and with it the need for a new airport arose, so Lázaro Cárdenas, being executive member of the Tepalcatepec Commission, acquired the land for the construction of the Pablo L. Sidar Airport in June 1953, a year later, a dirt landing strip was built.
 In 1976, 800 meters of runway were paved, later in 1980 the landing strip was extended to 1,500 meters and the taxiways and the aviation apron were added.

 In February 1993, Apatzingán Airport was the site of tests for the AAC Angel in order to demonstrate its capabilities on short runways and in severe weather conditions, a test that the AAC Angel successfully passed.
 Apatzingan Airport only maintained commercial operations until 2002 and in 2024 only 2 fixed-wing aircraft based at this airport were registered.

 It has a 4,900-foot-long and 68-foot-wide runway, two taxiways, as well as a 26,900-square-foot general aviation apron, hangars, and a terminal building with administrative offices.
 In July 2012, an investment of 270 million pesos was announced for airport improvements.
 This would include expanding the runway and upgrading the administrative facilities.